robverhoef/PoGoTelegramBot/ReadMe.md

 ## Usage

 Make sure that there is a group admin.
-Only group admins are allowed to add / modify gyms.
+Group admins are allowed to add / modify gyms.
+There is also an isAdmin column in the users table.
+Setting this column to 1 (manually) will also grant admin privileges to a user.
 The bot will detect addition and removal of users in a group.
 But all *existing* users in a group will have to say:
 >/hi@your_bot_name